hdg-utd/Basic_Mortgage_Calculator/README.md

-# Basic_Mortgage_Calculator
-Program to calculate the monthly mortgage amount
+Description:
+   1)Ask the user for loan amount, annual interest rate, number of payments 2)Calculate the monthly mortgage payment
+   3) Display a mortgage report